Code-Institute-Submissions/Real_Estate_Project/README.md

 Golden Estate is an website for estate agencies where they can display their contents making esier to users find their properties in one place insted search for a single agency website at time.

-As users can find all they are looking for in a single place would become more dificult to reach all agencies website to search for properties.
+As users can find all kind of properties they are looking for in a single place would become more dificult to reach all agencies website to search for properties.
 So based on this principle for a estate agency would be a great value to display their properties inside Golden Estate and get more chances to be seen by users.